twmandel/sqlalchemy-challenge/README.md

 This was definitely one of the toughest challenges for me.
 I spent a lot of time researching object oriented programming, and will need to continue to do so.
-I am happy with the jupyter notebook file in this challenge, but I will need to circle back to finish the app.
+The app.py section was a particular struggle for me, but I was able to conquer it and I am happy with the results.